 Patients requiring maintenance OCS may also have underlying Type 2 inflammation.
 However, biomarkers of Type 2 inflammation (blood eosinophils, sputum eosinophils and FeNO) are often suppressed by OCS.
-If possible, therefore, these tests should be performed before starting OCS (a short course, or maintenance treatment), or on the lowest possible OCS dose.
+If possible, therefore, these tests should be performed before starting OCS (a short course, or maintenance treatment), or at least 1-2 weeks after a course of OCS, or on the lowest possible OCS dose.

-The above criteria are suggested for initial assessment; those for blood eosinophils and FeNO are based on lowest levels associated with response to some biologics.
-They are not the criteria for eligibility for Type 2-targeted biologic therapy, which may differ - see section 6b and local criteria.
-Consider repeating blood eosinophils and FeNO up to 3 times (e.g. when asthma worsens, before giving OCS), before assuming asthma is non-Type 2.
-One study of patients with uncontrolled asthma taking medium-high dose ICS-LABA found that 65% had a shift in their blood eosinophil category over 48-56 weeks.525
+The above criteria are suggested for initial assessment; those for blood eosinophils and FeNO are based on the lowest levels associated with response to some biologics.
+They are not the criteria for eligibility for Type 2-targeted biologic therapy, which may differ - see section 8 and local criteria.

+Consider repeating blood eosinophils and FeNO up to 3 times (e.g. when asthma worsens, before giving OCS, or at least 1-2 weeks after a course of OCS, or on the lowest possible OCS dose), before assuming asthma is non-Type 2.
+One study of patients with uncontrolled asthma taking medium-high dose ICS-LABA found that 65% had a shift in their blood eosinophil category over 48-56 weeks.
+515